 - Fresh mint

 Preheat oven to 450 degrees Fahrenheit and place butternut squash halves skin-side down on a rimmed baking sheet.
-Brush with grapeseed oil and sprinkle with salt and pepper.
-Place on the center rack of the oven and roast 60 minutes, flipping squash skin-side up and rotating the baking sheet halfway through, or until squash is tender and beginning to brown in places.
+Brush with oil and sprinkle with salt and pepper.
+Place baking sheet on the center rack of the oven and roast 60 minutes, rotating the baking sheet halfway through, or until squash is tender and beginning to brown in places.
 Remove the baking sheet from the oven and allow the squash to cool.

-In the meantime, pour lentils into a 12-inch fry pan with lid.
-Cover with water and add salt if desired.
-Put the lid on the skillet, bring the liquid to a boil and then reduce heat to medium and cook lentils 15 minutes, or until lentils are tender (cook longer if you prefer softer lentils).
-Drain any excess water and transfer cooked lentils to a bowl.
-Set aside.
+In the meantime, pour dry lentils into a 12-inch skillet with a lid.
+Cover the lentils with water and add salt if desired.
+Put the lid on the skillet, bring the liquid to a boil and then reduce the heat to medium-low and cook 15 minutes, or until lentils are tender (cook longer if you prefer softer lentils).
+Drain any excess water if needed, and transfer the cooked lentils to a bowl or plate and set aside.

 Serve butternut squash curry over cooked brown basmati rice and garnish with fresh mint and cilantro if desired.

-1 medium butternut squash yields 2 1/2 cups cubed squash.
-To substitute cubed squash for whole, toss the pieces with oil, salt, and pepper, spread on a baking sheet, and roast 25 minutes, or until tender.
+1. 1 medium butternut squash yields 2 ½ cups cubed squash.
+To substitute cubed squash for whole squash, toss the pieces with oil, salt, and pepper, spread on a baking sheet, and roast 25 minutes, or until tender.

-Store butternut squash curry in an airtight container and refrigerate for up to one week or freeze for up to three months.
+Meal Prep and Storage: Store butternut squash curry in an airtight container and refrigerate for up to one week or freeze for up to three months.